stanislausb/new-file-alert/readme.md

-# NEW FILE ALERT IN GOOGLE CHAT
+# NEW FILE ALERT IN GOOGLE CHAT 🚨

-This program, when ran, gives an alert in different Google Workspaces when certain new files have been uploaded to the central DropBox repository.
+This program, when ran, gives an alert in different Google Workspaces when certain new files have been uploaded to the central repository (locally stored).

 Script is to be triggered every couple of minutes by an external program.